Nothing can replace the blood, sweat, and tears shed on set. But filmmaking software can certainly help.

 As with any equipment rental sites, be sure to review terms and conditions before renting or lending out your own equipment.

 Perhaps the place where filmmaking software comes most in handy is during the editing process.
-From giving notes to actually making edits, you probably can’t make it through the production process without using one of these:
+At any point in your post-production flow - from giving notes to actually making edits, you're likely not making it through without using one of these:

 If you’re working with a remote editor or churning out many videos in a short span of time, check out Wipster.
 Similar to Frame.io, Wipster allows you to give notes on your film…right onto the frame.

 By uploading your project to your accountant’s cloud, collaborates can then add “sticky notes” to your film.
 You can easily add comments to notes, and once your editors have completed them, they can check them as completed.

 This filmmaking software is a must for video teams working remotely.

 Now that we’re talking about other post-production resources for filmmakers, we might as well mention Endcrawl.
 This post production software creates your ending credits.
 This is a great example of post production software that’s truly worth it because it fulfills a real need, and is incredibly easy to use.
 Endcrawl takes away the hard work, sorting all of your data from your film or show and organizing it into customized templates.
 It saves time and energy, and always looks pretty.